Jugendhackt/tokyo-metro-data/README.md

 # Data formats

 ## JSON based data
 [Stations.json](stations.json) contains all currently known information.
 This includes the stations names in english and japanese as well all connections departing a station.
+Distances are in kilometers (float) and durations in seconds (int).

 The following should explain stations.json:
 ```json